-It should come as no surprise that most of our law firm’s startup clients are involved in some way or another with e-commerce.
-The explosion of commerce going online over the past two decades, proliferation of Internet and electronic marketing channels, as well as variety of “turn-key” software and cloud platforms allowing entrepreneurs to start online businesses and services with little coding experience, has led to never before seen business opportunities—and legal risks.
+The explosion of commerce taking place online over the past decade plus, as well as ever-expanding offerings of “turn-key” software and cloud platforms allowing entrepreneurs to start online businesses with little to no coding experience, has led to never before seen business opportunities—and legal pitfalls.

-Class action lawyers and regulatory risk from agencies like the Federal Trade Commission and state attorneys general are just a few of the (legal) landmines surrounding your e-commerce business.
-This does not even include the usual issues more traditional businesses face from their everyday customers, subscribers, vendors, and, of course, competitors.
+Class action lawyers and regulatory risk from agencies like the Federal Trade Commission, Consumer Financial Protection Board, and state attorneys general are just a few of the (legal) traps laying in wait for your e-commerce business.
+This does not even include the usual issues more traditional businesses face from everyday customers, subscribers, vendors, and, of course, competitors.

-Many Internet service and e-businesses owners I meet with are surprised to learn how something as seemingly trivial as the phrasing of their user “I Agree…” statement—or even how a CTA button is placed in the registration flow(!)—can potentially mean the difference between having a user’s claims dismissed and a lawsuit proceeding to lengthy and costly litigation in Federal court.
+Many Internet service and e-businesses owners we meet with are shocked to learn how something as seemingly trivial as the phrasing of their user “I Agree…” statement—or even how a CTA button is placed in their sign-up/sign-in flow—can potentially mean the difference between having a user’s claims subject to more business-friendly arbitration or dismissed outright and a lengthy and costly lawsuit in a Federal court.

-Our E-Commerce law practice not only advises brand new e-businesses and web-based services on how to structure their business legally, but also assists them with the formulation, drafting, and even presentation, of the language in their customer-facing agreements, policies, forms, and disclosures online—hopefully enabling them to protect what they’ve worked hard to build, while staying out the crosshairs of Federal and state regulatory authorities.
+Our E-Commerce law practice not only advises brand web-based sellers of goods and services on how to structure their business legally, but also assists them with the formulation, drafting, and even presentation, of the language in their customer-facing agreements, policies, and disclosures online—enabling them to better protect what they’ve worked hard to build, while hopefully staying out the crosshairs of Federal and state regulatory authorities.

-For Internet businesses and online services that have legacy user documentation already in place, our E-Commerce law firm can audit and offer recommendations on the legality your online documentation and their specific terms, as well as their presentation in your user registration/sign-in described above.
+For Internet businesses and online services that have legacy user documentation already in place, our E-Commerce law firm can help assess and offer recommendations on the legality their online documentation and specific language, as well as counseling their team on presentation of the user registration/sign-in experience mentioned above.

-In addition, our Internet practice can also counsel e-commerce clients on their privacy statements, user policies, and other guidelines, reviewing them for best practices and compliance with both proposed and enacted Federal and state data privacy (e.g., California’s CCPA, CPRA) and consumer protection (e.g., New York’s auto-renewal) laws.
+In addition, our Internet practice can also counsel e-commerce clients on their user policies and other guidelines, reviewing them for best practices and compliance with both enacted and proposed Federal and state privacy and consumer protection (e.g., auto-renewal, deceptive advertising, etc.) laws.

 E-Commerce & Online Provider legal services